chaberko-lbbe/clec-poolseq/README.md

 LL <- LL[,c(1:14)]
 write.table(LL, "cNW_019392782.1pLLe_cut.txt", quote=F, sep="\t", row.names=F, col.names=F)
 ```
+You have to download in step2and3 directory the following file: **step2and3.R**.
 Then, run the R script with the following modified command:

 ```{R}